pudly/schmopera-hugo/content/articles/photographing-the-opera-singer.md

 ---
-title: Photographing the opera singer
+title: "Photographing the opera singer"
 ---

 ### What kind of presence do you find singers bring to a photo shoot?